-- Taking observed drives regularly, normally at least once per fortnight.
+- Taking observed drives/rides regularly, normally at least once per fortnight.

-- Letting the Observer know of any difficulties, such as problems at home or work or with the car, which temporarily prevent regular study, practice or observed drives – so that the Group may consider extending the period of Associateship if appropriate (see Rule 9).
+- Letting the Observer know of any difficulties, such as problems at home or work or with the vehicle, which temporarily prevent regular study, practice or observed drives/rides – so that the Group may consider extending the period of Associateship if appropriate (see Rule 9).

 While on observed drives an Associate should drive in accordance with all current motoring laws and regulations and in a manner consistent with the IAM.
-During the drive the Associate, as a full license-holder, remains fully responsible for the condition of the vehicle and its safe conduct on the road.
+During the drive the Associate, as a full While on observed drives/rides an Associate should drive/ride in accordance with all current motoring laws and regulations and in a manner consistent with the IAM.
+During the drive/ride the Associate, as a full license-holder, remains fully responsible for the condition of the vehicle and its safe conduct on the road.
 The Observer’s status is simply that of a passenger.
-If at any time an Observer considers that an Associate’s driving is dangerous, the Observer may terminate the session of guidance immediately and travel home by other means.
+If at any time an Observer considers that an Associate’s driving/riding is dangerous, the Observer may terminate the session of guidance immediately and travel home by other means.

 The Group may cease forthwith to give driving guidance to an Associate who fails to comply with any one or more of Rules 1 to 7.